mgussekloo/Alfred-Quickly-Find-Folders/README.md

 ![Demo image](demo.gif)

 # Usage
 - Use the keyword *qff* followed by one or more partial folder names to start searching.
+Examples of how you could drill down to a specific folder:
   - To quickly find ~/Dropbox/Gusmanson/EYE/animation, use "qff drop eye anim"
   - To quickly find ~/Projects/Demo/Workspace/Resources/Assets, use "qff demo assets"
   - To quickly find ~/Backup/Photos/2024/August/Spain, use "qff back 24 spain"